-A new study conducted in the United Kingdom showed that 1 in every 10 COVID-19 recovered patients is at risk of developing long-term symptoms.
+A new study conducted in the United Kingdom showed that 1 in every 10 COVID-19-recovered patients is at risk of developing long-term symptoms.
 In this study, the health of 100 recovered COVID-19 patients, of which 68 had mild COVID-19 infection, and the rest 32 had a severe infection, were examined to look for long-lasting symptoms and long-term consequences of the infection.
 Scientists found that 10 to 15 % of people, including some with mild infections, did not recover quickly from all symptoms and took months.
 Another study conducted in Italy showed that around 87.4 % of patients had at least one lingering symptom, mostly fatigue or shortness of breath.

 With the infection just months old, we do not know what COVID patients have to endure in the future or if it will result in other chronic diseases.

-We already know that the SARS-CoV-2 virus does not only affect the lungs and other respiratory organs, but can also result in blood clots, skin lesions, diarrhea, and other atypical symptoms.
-The spike protein on the surface of this new virus latches on the surface of ACE2 receptors, which are present in the cells' surface of lungs, digestive tract, heart, kidneys, nervous system, and blood vessels, making them vulnerable to the virus.
+We already know that the SARS-CoV-2 virus does not only affect the lungs and other respiratory organs but can also result in blood clots, skin lesions, diarrhea, and other atypical symptoms.
+The spike protein on the surface of this new virus latches on the surface of ACE2 receptors, which are present in the cells' surface of the lungs, digestive tract, heart, kidneys, nervous system, and blood vessels, making them vulnerable to the virus.